jdchristensen/NonAccessible/README.md

 Theorem 3.3:      NonAccessible.nonaccessible_localization
 ```

 You will likely need to edit the _CoqProject file to make this build on your system.
 Also, the universe variables are sensitive to the library version (and maybe the Coq version).
+Commit 247d0b39 from February 14, 2023 builds with Coq 8.16.1 and Coq-HoTT library version 3062f0a1 from February 19, 2023.
-This has been tested to build with Coq 8.15.1 and Coq-HoTT library version bca7ccfa0ca359feb11c17a09f45042b46b23b68 from May 23, 2022.
+Commit 33ee3baf from June 6, 2022 builds with Coq 8.15.1 and Coq-HoTT library version bca7ccfa from May 23, 2022.